zlab-pub/SecurityHub/README.md

 3. Use **add wave** to add all the signals from chirpsignal to the waveform window and set the simulation time to **100us**, then run the simulation.
 <!-- 4.
 Select the **tan_out** signal in the waveform window, change the format to **Analog** and the radix to **float32**.
 The **tan_out** signal will appear as a **triangular waveform**, which controls SSC frequency variation.   -->
 4. Save the **phase** signal as a 32-bit binary fixed-point number (1 sign bit, 2-3 integer bits, 4-32 fractional bits) to a txt file.
 Then, use **MATLAB R2023b** to read the file and plot the time-frequency diagram to verify the SSC signal's period (31.26kHz) and amplitude (25.5MHz - 38MHz).
-+ We have uploaded the **phase.txt** file generated from the simulation, along with the MATLAB code to read the file, as a reference for verifying the results.
++ We have uploaded the **Simulation/phase.txt** file generated from the simulation, along with the MATLAB code **Simulation/decode_Simulation.m** to read the file, as a reference for verifying the results.